 Have you ever come across a ZIP file and wanted to extract its contents, but didn’t know how to do it?
-In this article, we’ll show you how to unzip files in Linux using the unzip
+In this article, we’ll show you how to unzip files in Linux using the unzip command.

 Checking for unzip package